collegeman/sharepress/readme.txt

 * Fixed: When using the "Use the first image in the post" option, and when photos are set in the gallery, SharePress was selecting the last option, not the first
 * Fixed: Corrected the language "Use the first image in the post," (hopefully) made it less confusing
 * Added: Debugging (logging) can now be enabled via the settings screen in the admin
-* Change: Updated Plugin description to eliminate any confusion created by differences in FREE and PRO versions of SharePress
+* Change: Updated Plugin description to eliminate any confusion created by differences in FREE and Pro versions of SharePress
 * Change: Raised og:image size to 200x200 from 150x150

 = 2.1.22 =